 - 1 cup grated or crumbled aged white cheddar

-- 1/4 cup cooked, diced pancetta or bacon
+- 1/4 cup cooked pancetta or bacon, diced

-- In a large bowl or the bowl of your stand mixer, combine the flour and salt.
+- For the homemade flatbread dough: In a large bowl or the bowl of your stand mixer, combine the flour and salt.
 In a two-cup glass measure, combine warm water, yeast and honey.
 Let stand 5-10 minutes.

 - Add proofed yeast mixture and olive oil to bowl with flour and salt.
 Stir into a smooth dough, adding a few more tablespoons of flour, if necessary to make a smooth, moist (but not sticky) dough.
 Place into a greased bowl and cover with greased plastic wrap.
 Let rise in a warm place until doubled in size, about 1 hour.